 SSO allows users to authenticate using their identity providers (IdPs) to access Docker.
 SSO is available for a whole company, and all associated organizations, or an individual organization that has a Docker Business subscription.
 To upgrade your existing account to a Docker Business subscription, see Upgrade your subscription.

-When SSO is enabled, users are redirected to your provider’s authentication page to sign in.
+When SSO is enabled, users are redirected to your IdP’s authentication page to sign in.
 They cannot authenticate using their Docker login credentials (Docker ID and password).
 Docker currently supports Service Provider Initiated SSO flow.
 Your users must sign in to Docker Hub or Docker Desktop to initiate the SSO authentication process.

 After establishing the connection between the IdP server and Docker Hub, administrators sign in to the organization in Docker Hub and complete the SSO enablement process.
-See the section Enable SSO in Docker Hub for detailed instructions.